 Dr. Abbie is passionate about science outreach for a variety of audiences.
 She is available to speak with classes, scout troops, astronomy clubs, and other community groups.
 She can lead an interactive lesson or activity, give a grade-level-appropriate slideshow talk about her research on black holes, or have a discussion about what it’s like to be an astronomer.
 Since all presentations will be virtual for the immediate future, please sign up to meet via the MSU Science Festival (Michigan teachers) or Skype A Scientist (everyone else).
 When in-person activities resume, groups will have the option to use a telescope for solar observation or stargazing, as weather permits.

-Dr. Abbie is also available as a science advisor for astronomy, physics, and space science in creative projects, and she loves incorporating scientific concepts in art via hands-on workshops (this was at the MSU Broad Museum Art Lab) and performances/presentations (this was the Amsterdam Science Art Slam curated by Claudia Mignone).
+Dr. Abbie is also available as a science advisor for astronomy, physics, and space science in creative projects, and she loves incorporating scientific concepts in art via hands-on workshops (like at the MSU Broad Museum Art Lab) and performances/presentations (such as the REO Town Reading Series and the Amsterdam Science Art Slam).
 Please reach out if you’re interested in learning more!

 Upcoming public talks: